 Speed is the biggest single danger on NSW roads.
-About 31% of injury and fatality crashes in Federation Council each year involve speed.
+About 29% of serious injury and fatality (FSI) crashes in Federation Council each year involve speed.

 Federation Council towns have a range of speed limits that include School zones and High Pedestrian Activity Areas.
 Please ensure you always adjust your speed, obey the limit and drive to conditions.